ahaselsteiner/ahaselsteiner.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm Andreas.
-I'm an engineer and researcher.
+Hi, I'm Andreas.
+I'm an engineer and researcher based in Bremen, Germany.

-The main purpose of this website is to have a place that links to my various social online profiles.
+The main purpose of this website is to have a place that links to my social online profiles.

 I also host PDFs of my academic publications here.